Muhammed-Emam/Continous-Integration-project/README.md

     - Security group:
         - inbound rules:
-            open port 22 to ssh from your public ip open port 8080 from anywhere (to allow github to acees jenkins server) open port 8080 to SonarQube security group (as SonarQube will send test results to jenkins)
+            open port 22 to ssh from your public ip open port 8080 from anywhere (to allow github to acees jenkins server to add the webhook which trigerrs jenkins server automatically whenever someone makes a commit) open port 8080 to SonarQube security group (as SonarQube will send test results to jenkins)